Low Cost Aerated Static Composting Systems for Small Acreage Equine Operations

 1.)
 Place wood chips in an area of about 6’ wide and 10’ long.

 2.)
 Place the 2 row perforated PVC pipe on the woodchips.
 Put the cap at one end of the pipe.
-Connect the pipe to the pump/blower, using an elbow and a one-foot pipe (Figure 1, Figure 2, and Figure 3).
+Connect the pipe to the pump/blower, using the flex coupling and a one-foot PVC pipe (Figure 1, Figure 2, and Figure 3).

 3.)
 Pile composting material on the woodchips to reach 3’ high and 4-5’ wide.